gmc-code/PC-algorithms1/docs/pseudocode/input_and_output.rst

 Input
 --------------------------

-| In pyhton, input returns strings.
+| In python, input returns strings.

 .. code-block:: python

-   name = input("enter your name:")
+   name = input("Enter your name:")

 | **Pseudocode**.
 The equivalent pseudocode is:

 .. code-block::

-    INPUT "enter your name:"
+    INPUT "Enter your name:"

 ----